The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

-- Learn more about your condition, lifestyle changes you can make, and self-help techniques.
+- Learn more about agoraphobia causes and symptoms, and any lifestyle changes and self-help techniques that can help.

 Lifestyle changes and self-help techniques